2040 Urey Hall Addition

 The dissertation is normally completed in the fourth or fifth year.
 This body of research is expected to make an innovative contribution to the field of chemistry.
 PhD candidates present a seminar summarizing their research accomplishments and defend their thesis in an oral examination before their dissertation committee.

 Experience in teaching is a vital and integral part of every graduate student’s training, and all students participate in the instructional activities of the undergraduate curriculum.
-Course credit for the teaching apprenticeship is earned by enrolling in Chem 500.
+Course credit for the teaching apprenticeship is earned by enrolling in CHEM 500.
 Excellence in teaching is stressed, and the department provides a thorough training program covering the fundamentals of teaching as well as other useful information and techniques for effective instruction.
+Students are required to enroll in the CHEM 509 teaching training seminar in their first quarter as a chemistry/biochemistry graduate TA at UC San Diego.
 Further training is provided by the campus’s Center for Teaching Development.
 Faculty and the students taught evaluate the performance of teaching assistants every quarter and awards are bestowed annually for outstanding performance as a teaching assistant.

 Students whose native language is not English must demonstrate a mastery of English adequate to complete the teaching requirement.
 Deficiencies must be remedied by the end of the first year of academic residency.
 For native English speakers, there is no foreign language requirement.

 In accordance with UC San Diego policy, students must advance to candidacy by the end of four years.
 Total university support cannot exceed six and one-third years.
 Total registered time at UC San Diego cannot exceed seven and one-third years.